CCW_start

 MODIFICATION REQUEST FOR ADDRESS, NAME or FIREARM CHANGE

-• Please dowload the DOJ Modification Form (BOF 4502 - click here) and enter the new weapon that will appear on your license.
+- Please download and complete the DOJ Modification Form (BOF 4502 - click here) and enter the new weapon that will appear on your license.
+DO NOT SEND THIS FORM DIRECTLY TO THE DOJ.

-• IF CHANGING YOUR HOME ADDRESS: - A utility bill/statement and proof of address change with DMV (a copy of the online confirmation is acceptable) showing permanent residency within Contra Costa County.
+- A recent utility bill/statement and proof of address change with DMV (a copy of the online confirmation is acceptable) showing permanent residency within Contra Costa County.
+An acceptable form of proof would be current back to back utility bills.

 Training Required